top of page

 Background Characters / Extras

-Characters without lines are often called "extras" or "background."
-But even they should make sense in the world.
+Characters without lines are often termed "extras" or "background."
+However, even they should have purpose in the story.

-If a character has no lines but plays a specific role (e.g., a security guard, bartender), they might be listed by function.
+If a character has no lines but plays a specific role, like a security guard or bartender, their function matters.

 Examples: